-- · Be admitted to the college - Be currently licensed as an Emergency Medical Technician in the State of Tennessee or have successfully completed an EMT education program within 120 days of beginning the Advanced EMT education program and have successfully completed a Tennessee EMS Board approved EMT competency written and practical examination. - A copy of the CPR healthcare provider level certificate must be submitted that includes one-person, two-person, infant and child CPR. - Apply to the program. - Complete a physical exam, along with all required immunizations and/or titers
+- Be admitted to the college - Be currently licensed as an Emergency Medical Technician in the State of Tennessee or have successfully completed an EMT education program within 120 days of beginning the Advanced EMT education program and have successfully completed a Tennessee EMS Board approved EMT competency written and practical examination. - A copy of the CPR healthcare provider level certificate must be submitted that includes one-person, two-person, infant and child CPR. - Apply to the program. - Complete a physical exam, along with all required immunizations and/or titers

 The EMT Program is authorized by the Division of Emergency Medical Services of the Tennessee Department of Health.
-Jackson State Community College is accredited by the Southern Association of Colleges and Schools.